iafisher/drill/README.md

 If `<name>` isn't supplied and isn't followed by a positional argument, then it defaults to `main`.

 drill is configurable with command-line flags.
 Run `drill --help` for details.
+For convenience, you can set an environment variable called `DRILL_HOME` to the directory containing your quizzes, and drill will read from this directory regardless of where it is invoked.

 ### In-quiz commands